 11) Do the Right Thing (1989), directed by Spike Lee.

 Do the Right Thing is “important,” which is one of those words that means very little to start with and means even less in its own case.
 Smoke Signals is “important.”
 Gentleman’s Agreement is “important.”
 Norma Rae is “important.”
 Get Out is rapidly approaching “important” status, if it hasn’t already reached it.
 Do the Right Thing touches a third rail on race that I’m not sure any American movie has, and that counts for something.
-But personally, I want to emphasize that as a movie – as that thing that goes up on a big screen and people watch for two hours – Do the Right Thing is undeniably incredibly.
+But personally, I want to emphasize that as a movie – as that thing that goes up on a big screen and people watch for two hours – Do the Right Thing is undeniably incredible.
 By any standard, it is a movie which stands tall.
 Every actor in this movie is impeccably cast and plays their part beautifully.
 Aside from Lee and Aiello and Turtorro and Nunn and Esposito, the characters on the margins who fill the neighborhood are essential.
-The trio of Robin Harris, Frankie Faison, and Paul Benjamin as three older guys sweating it out and complaining on the corner at the young folks are hilarious.
+The trio of Robin Harris, Frankie Faison, and Paul Benjamin as three older guys sweating it out and complaining on the corner at the young folks is hilarious.
 Ruby Dee and Ossie Davis, playing the oldest people in the neighborhood with the most wisdom (even if Da Mayor is hiding it a little), are believable and genuine.
 Mister Senor Love Daddy is only my second favorite Samuel L. Jackson bit part in a Spike Lee movie (after his appearance as an aging townie in School Daze), but second isn’t nothing.
 The set design and cinematography portray heat with an almost allegorical flare, using fire engine reds to emphasize the rising temperature as well as any movie not set in a desert.
 Lee’s camera views the block without too much abstraction, but he’s not afraid to move his camera or use unexpected angles to make a point.
 The screenplay somehow lost to Dead Poets Society at the Oscars, which is just unreal.
 (It’s not even the weirdest screenplay anecdote at that ceremony; Driving Miss Daisy won Adapted Screenplay.)
 In a decade with Broadcast News and Amadeus, Do the Right Thing has a real argument for best screenplay, original or adapted, of the entire decade.
 It jabs and jabs and jabs, moving at liquefying speed, and, to bring this full circle, the delivery from the performers never fails.

 One of the things I appreciate most about Do the Right Thing is that there’s no reason to believe that Sal isn’t, at heart, what a lot of people would think of as a “good guy.”
 There’s a scene which sticks with me late in the movie in which he tells Pino and Vito that he wants to rename the pizzeria “Sal and Sons’ Famous Italian Pizzeria,” and that Mookie will always have a job there; he thinks of Mookie like a son, too.
 It’s paternalistic, yes, and it’s as genuine and friendly a feeling as Sal is capable of pulling up.
 (From an economic perspective, it’s not a small thing for Mookie that Sal’s given him what amounts to a lifetime commitment; the movie has not been shy about the fact, to this point, that Mookie is neither a go-getter nor a self-starter.
-He could use any job he can hold.
+He could use any job he can hold.)
 Sal is mostly invested, as a human being, in running a restaurant that has been active in Bed-Stuy for something like two decades.
 The fact that the residents of the neighborhood are black seems to be more or less unimportant to him.
 In Do the Right Thing, it’s culture that matters, and the war over culture in Do the Right Thing is the engine of the film.
 Sal doesn’t like Public Enemy.
 Sal has a wall in the restaurant of Italian-American heroes which seems to grow bigger every time you look at it.
 Buggin’ Out makes the demand, which is not unreasonable, that a pizzeria in a predominantly black neighborhood could stand to have a wall of African-American heroes on it.
 The older I get, the more I comprehend Sal’s bellicosity.
 The first time I saw the movie, I was a teenager and couldn’t understand why it made him so mad; having seen a little more, I can understand what’s going in Sal’s head.
-He doesn’t like being told that his whiteness – even if it’s not necessarily an especially privileged whiteness! – might not fit.
+He doesn’t like being told that his whiteness – even if it’s not necessarily an especially privileged whiteness! – might not fit his milieu.
 It’s pushback that makes him seem like he’s done something wrong just by being proud of who he is.
 The movie calls attention to this moment because it’s a time when a black man makes a white man feel like a black man in white America.
 How would Sal, who has built his restaurant up from nothing, feel about a black president saying, quite honestly and reasonably, “You didn’t build that” about his business?
 (It would probably go sort of like it does in the movie.)
 Sal is racist, but he’s decent.
 The epitaph for white America will probably read similarly.

 Lee, for everything else that happens in Do the Right Thing, makes it abundantly clear that black culture is on the rise and will, ultimately, have its days and months and years in the sun.
 Smiley tacks up one of his pictures he’s been trying to foist off on people, the ones of MLK and Malcolm X, up on the burnt-out husk of Sal’s restaurant.
 In a memorable exchange, Mookie accidentally gets to the bottom of Pino’s racism.